 As noted back at the dawn of this blog, my first two Hulk comics were #202 and #201 (read in that order), and both were written by Len Wein.
 Since I already covered those, let me pick another Hulk tale by Len that hits me in my nostalgic sweet spot: Hulk #215 (Sep.
 1977).
 For starters, just check out the cover.

 Now that’s a cover with hooks galore; hard for a kid to resist.
 The mystery villain turned out to be the Bi-Beast.
 This was my first brush with him and I thought he was just awesome.
 (I’d catch up with his first appearance in a Hulk treasury I’d pick up just a year or two later.)
-Sometimes the creature would speak with one collective voice in the third person (“we,” “our”), and other times one part of the head would speak to the other in singular first person, usually with the designation “skull brother.”
+Sometimes the creature would speak with one collective voice in the plural first person (“we,” “our”), and other times one part of the head would speak to the other in singular first person, usually with the designation “skull brother.”
 Plus he/they was/were a big dude.
 He was one of the few characters that looked and felt like he could actually slug it out with ol’ jade jaws.
 Plus the combo of Sal Buscema and Ernie Chan made him look absolutely fearsome.
 Check out the full-page splash where he gets revealed as the story’s villain.

 Again, just a great, fun story here.